 Friendship Hospital for Animals considers pain management to be one of the most important considerations in veterinary medicine.
 We are committed to keeping your pet’s pain under control—whether the discomfort is related to a surgical procedure, a chronic condition, or routine aches and pains.
 Studies show that keeping pets free from pain improves the rate at which they recover from injury or illness.
 Unquestionably, freedom from pain is important to a pet’s quality of life.

 Friendship’s dedicated Pain Management Clinic is led by board-certified veterinary anesthesiologist, Dr. Nicole Luensman.

 In addition to expertise in the use of analgesic pharmacologic agents, Dr. Luensman has advanced training and certification in acupuncture.
-Joined by Certified Canine Rehabilitation Practitioner, Janay Austin-Carlson, our Pain Management team has a broad knowledge base to offer patients the most creative and effective combinations of pain management methodologies for the best outcomes.
+Joined by Certified Canine Rehabilitation Practitioners, Janay Austin-Carlson and Phillip Biele, our Pain Management team has a broad knowledge base to offer patients the most creative and effective combinations of pain management methodologies for the best outcomes.

 We have many strategies for controlling pain.
 Tactics may include oral medications, injections, constant infusions, nerve blocks, and regional anesthesia.

 Our hospital’s pain clinic uses multimodal pain management treatment options to minimize pain and speed recovery, including: